gchq/sleeper/.github/ISSUE_TEMPLATE/progress.md

 be able to accommodate this.
 You could avoid connecting your new code to the rest of the system temporarily, or include configuration such that the new behaviour is disabled by default.

-As an alternative to this template, you could consider raising a normal feature issue, and add a link to the original in the background section.
+As an alternative to this template, you could consider raising a normal feature issue, with a link to the original in the background section.
 You can use a "Split from:" link as shown above.
 That gives you an opportunity to include more information about the intention and any analysis.